Frequently Asked Questions

 If you would like your dependent with special needs to participate in our program (or you would like to be a participant), the first step is to fill out and submit the 2017 RIDER APPLICATION PACKET.
-This packets requests information about the prospective participant, and includes a rider goal sheet, scheduling request, emergency contact information and various release forms.
+This packet requests information about the prospective participant, and includes a rider goal sheet, scheduling request, emergency contact information, and various release forms.
 Additionally, a ‘Physician’s Letter” and “Medical History/Physician’s Release” are included and must accompany all applications, including those from our Senior Riders.
 Returning riders must also fill out a new application packet yearly.

 Who does NMCTR serve?

 At NMCTR, we truly believe that interacting with horses is therapeutic for everyone!
-We offer services to a wide range of individuals who are living with cognitive, physical, emotional and/or social-behavioral disabilities.
+We offer services to a wide range of individuals who are living with cognitive, physical, emotional, and/or social-behavioral disabilities.
 Some issues and disabilities for which equine-assisted activities are beneficial include (but are not limited to):